- What is a tax domicile?

 - set the tax residence to CR for any other purpose (and prove it to other countries)

-- What type of tax domicile do I need?
+- What time period of tax domicile can I apply for?

 You need to specify which period you need it for:

-- OR the current date – apply for a so-called “to a date” tax domicile (daňový domicil k datu) which will be valid from the beginning of the year until the date of your application.
+- OR the current date – apply for a so-called “to a date” tax domicile (daňový domicil k datu) which will be a confirmation of the tax residence for a specific period in a calendar year, but must be over six months.

 In any case, you can get it only after you have stayed over 6 months in a calendar year in the CR!